 This web site is an attempt to gather together everything you will need to learn Clojure, assuming that you already know another programming language or two or three.

 This site launched in December 2010 with an initial batch of content.
-Minor pieces have been added and changed since then.
+Minor pieces have been added and changed in 2011 and 2012.

 What is Clojure?